tychaney/Peloton-Data-to-Google-Sheets/README.md

 google sheets API.
 Information can be found here: https://developers.google.com/sheets/api

 Feel free to reach out with any questions you have or buy me a coffee :) Venmo: @TylerChaney
+# Future Releases
+Future releases include the following:
+1. Rounding of all data to 2 decimal points
+2. A script to automatically produce the Google Sheet (rather than utilizing the copying and pasting of the example found below)

 # General Setup
 The following dependencies are required to run this script properly